domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

+## From the Film "Endless Poetry" - Selection 4
+Alejandro,
+poetry is an act.

+A thousand times, yes!
+Poetry is an act!

+## From the Film "Endless Poetry" - Selection 3
+Alejandro, do you agree
+that the language we were taught
+transports crazy ideas?

+That's right, Enrique.
+Instead of thinking straight,
+we think crooked.

+## From the Film "Endless Poetry" - Selection 2
+Everything will vanish.
+Our souls will disappear.
+It doesn't matter.
+Dreams vanish too,
+and little by little
+we dissolve.
+Poetry,
+like the shadow of a flying eagle,
+leaves no trace on the land.
+A poem reaches perfection
+when it burns.

+I couldn't bear to see this work of art burn.
+May I suggest something?
+Let's go for a walk.

+Let's go!

+## From the Film "Endless Poetry" - Selection 1
+Where there are ears but no song
+in this evanescent world,
+where the Being surrenders to the undeserving,
+I am more my footprints than my steps.

+Like a bird,
+like the entrails of a tree,
+you reached the end of a quest,
+defeated and doomed,
+for having silenced the soul
+you concealed.

+Don't worry.
+A harmless fit of sadness.

 ## Der Schwer Gefasste Entschluss (The Difficult Resolution aka The Elusive Decision)
 Muss es sein?
 (Must it be?)
 Es muss sein!
 (It must be!)